vgallet/was/README.md

 ## Requirements

-WARNING:
-async-profiler only works for macos or linux
+⚠️ async-profiler only works for macos or linux

 Here's all the tools you need to have installed of your computer in order to run this workshop: